Top Honey Plants

 Sunflowers (Helianthus spp.)

-Sunflowers are not always a major plant for honey production but they can be.
-Grown in a commercial operation under the right growing conditions, they can have a honey yield from 30-100# per acre
+Sunflowers are can be a major plant for honey production.
+Grown in a commercial operation under the good conditions, they can have a honey yield from 30-100# per acre.

 Goldenrod (Solidago spp.)

 Goldenrods are a member of the genus “Solidago“.
-There are many varieties of Goldenrod available, you are sure to find one that does well in your climate.
+There are many varieties be sure to choose one that does well in your climate.

 In some regions, goldenrod is a major honey plant.
 Not always a consumer favorite, the late season food source is beneficial to hungry colonies.